nesaplay/Reading-Club/README.md

 # Reading-Club
-Reading Club is a SPA built using data provided by JSONPlaceholder expandable by utilizing local storage.
+Reading Club is a SPA boilerplate built using data provided by JSONPlaceholder expandable by utilizing local storage.
+Bring your own authors, start creating content and utilize this framework.

 [DEMO](https://reading-club-react.herokuapp.com/)